 late 14c., "carried away in an ecstatic trance," from Latin raptus, past participle of rapere "seize, carry off" (see rape (v.)).
-A figurative sense, the notion is of "carried up into Heaven (bodily or in a dream)," as in a saint's vision.
+A figurative sense, the notion is of being "carried up into Heaven" (bodily or in a dream), as in a saint's vision.

 The Latin literal sense of "carried away" also was in English from 1550s.
 Essentially an alternative past participle of rape, in 15c.-17c. the word also sometimes could mean "raped."
 The sense of "engrossed" is recorded from c.
 1500.